Cork Athletic Union League

 The Cork Athletic Union League, also known as the Cork AUL, is an association football league featuring amateur and junior clubs from County Cork.
 Its top division, the Premier League, is a seventh level division in the Republic of Ireland football league system.
 The Cork AUL is currently sponsored by Murphy's Irish Stout.
 It is affiliated to the Munster Football Association.
 Clubs in the Cork AUL also compete in the FAI Junior Cup.
 Three League of Ireland clubs – Cobh Ramblers, Cork Hibernians and Albert Rovers – were originally members of the Cork AUL.

 History

 Inaugural season

 The Cork Athletic Union Football League, originally known as the Cork City and County Athletic Union Junior League, was founded in 1947.
 Its founding members included two future members of the League of Ireland, Cobh Ramblers and Albert Rovers and the inaugural champions, Mortonville.
-The other eleven original members were Maymount Rovers, Prospect Rovers, Grattan, Ballinllough, Clapton Celtic, Green Rovers, Blackrock, Mountview, Marine Services, Cork Spinning and Ladyswell Brewery.
+The other eleven original members were Maymount Rovers, Prospect Rovers, Grattan, Ballinlough, Clapton Celtic, Green Rovers, Blackrock, Mountview, Marine Services, Cork Spinning and Ladyswell Brewery.

+Leeside A.F.C. joined the Cork Athletic Union League (AUL) for the 1968–69 season.